 - Measure year-over-year admissions metrics, cost per lead/enroll, melt rate, graduation rate, placement rate, giving rate, etc. As Peter Drucker said “What you can’t measure, you can’t manage.”

 - Use data to give legs to your intuition.
-Don’t surrender your judgement to data.
+Don’t surrender your judgment to data.

 - Take bold action once you gather the insights from your data.